SPUD Program Director Opportunities - Open to all!

 Comprised of more than 40 diverse community partnerships, Student Programs for Urban Development is the largest student organization on campus, involving over 500 student volunteers who answer the Holy Cross call to be “men and women for and with others” throughout greater Worcester.
-At the heart of the student volunteer experience is the opportunity to build relationships with those who are marginalized through ongoing direct service throughout the academic year.
+At the heart of the student volunteer experience is the opportunity to build relationships with others through ongoing direct service throughout the academic year.
 The work SPUD engages in ranges from serving meals and working at food pantries, to tutoring children, visiting the elderly in nursing facilities, playing basketball with youth in detention, or being present with those in hospice.

 We aim to facilitate meaningful service experiences in the Worcester community and offer resources and reflective experiences to help students think critically about structural injustice and take collective action toward change.

 We understand our service to those who are marginalized in terms of developing a relationship of solidarity.
 Therefore, participants in the SPUD program are expected to commit to the following: